daftintrovert/Technical-Notes-On-Using-Data-Science/README.md

 # Technical-Notes-On-Using-Data-Science

-short notes on every domain in data science and machine learning.
+short notes on every domain in data science and machine learning..